Bonus Download: Before diving into this post, make sure you grab my free Landscape Painting Starter Kit.

 Tip: Many artists default to pure titanium white every time they need to add a highlight.
 But, most of the time, pure titanium white will look out of place in your painting.
 Instead, consider using light versions of other colors (light greens, yellows, oranges, etc).

-Be Careful with Color Saturation
+Be Careful With Color Saturation

 You will rarely see vivid or highly saturated colors in nature.
 Most of the time, you will see toned-down versions of colors.
 All those rich greens, yellows and blues you see in nature are far from vivid colors.